This post may contain affiliate links. Please read our disclosure policy.

 • Let it cook for about a minute and then add the pasta to the skillet with all of the vegetables.
 Toss to combine and then continue tossing and stirring the skillet while allowing the sauce to finish thickening for about a minute until it is coating the pasta and vegetables.

 • Add a splash or two of the pasta water to the skillet, if the pasta seems dry.
 (If you forgot to reserve the pasta water, use a splash of cream.)
-Serve immediately.
-Enjoy!
+Taste the pasta and adjust the salt and pepper, as desired.
+Serve warm.

 Nutrition